Our Pharmaceutical Error Attorneys in PA Can Help You with Multi-District Litigation Cases

 Our attorneys who handle pharmaceutical, over-the-counter supplements and medical device claims are committed to helping our clients recover the full remedies available under the law.
 Call us now at (570) 323-8711 to speak to an experienced attorney about your legal needs.

 What Is Pharmaceutical Drug Liability?

-A medication error refers to an error at any step in the process that begins when a clinician prescribes a medication and ends when the patient actually receives the medication.
-The pathway between a doctor’s decision to prescribe a medication and the patient actually receiving the medication consists of several steps:
+In addition to problems with the medication itself that result in liability, there can be pharmaceutical drug liability based on errors at any step in the process that begins when a clinician prescribes a medication and ends when the patient receives the medication.
+The pathway between a doctor’s decision to prescribe a medication and the patient’s actually receiving the medication consists of several steps: